LearnersGuild/learning-os/docs/README.md

 ## Interacting with the LOS

-### Working with Contracts

-The contract is the core object in the LOS.
-It is a highly versatile and powerful tool for defining goals and protocols for relationships between roles.

-At their essence, contracts are an agreement between two parties.
-In some cases, those two parties are the same person, in other cases they are one or more separate people.

-A contract is an agreement that specifies clear objectives, the required commitments of each party involved, a protocol for engagement, a way to assess, and terms by which the contract is voided.

-They use explicit, actionable language to avoid ambiguity.
-They assume respect, require individual integrity, and build mutual trust.

-Contracts control how a person takes on a role.

-Of the many things that contracts can do within the LOS, here are a few:

-- Allow someone to commit to a role
-- Define a learning task
-- Propose a challenge
-- Offer and provide support

 ### Using Processes

 There are processes that dictate how roles interact with the system.
 These processes constrain and guide how people interact with the LOS.